stefaanc/psconsole/README.md

 - `Write-ColorizedColors` shows the colors of the color-scheme of the current shell.

 - `Test-ColorizedColors` creates a folder `$ROOT/playground`, and in that folder a powershell-shortcut for every color-scheme.
+You can see the result [here](/docs/color-schemes.md).

 ### The colors of the output to streams